nickzhums/app-templates-springboot-app-on-ARO/.github/GITHUB_ACTIONS_CONFIG.md

   + Type in the name of your Service Principle, check the access levels.

-  + Sinc you just created it, the Service Principle will have Contributor Access.
+  + Sinc you just created it, the Service Principal will have Contributor Access.

   + In the Top Menu...Click "+Add", and select Ass Role Assignment from the drop down menu...